kostas23Github/Create-Bank-Card/README.md

 ## Overview

-A landing page where a user can enter his/hers card details and see then displayed on the side.
+A landing page where the user can enter card details and see them displayed on the side.
 The user is also shown a completed display when the form is succesfully completed, plus a dark mode and some animations.
 Finally this landing page is suitable for all devices.

 ### The challenge